tdwg/vocab/documentation-specification.md

 | Definition               | rdfs:comment                  | Literal           |
 | Type                     | rdf:type                      | IRI               |

 Values for rdfs:label and rdfs:comment SHOULD be English language-tagged plain literals.
-Values in other languages MAY be provided, but SHOULD be included in other ancillary documents that are associated with, but not included within the standard (see section 4.5.2).
+Values in other languages MAY be provided, but SHOULD be included in other ancillary documents that are associated with, but not included within the standard (see Section 4.5.2).

 Types SHOULD be rdf:Property for properties, rdfs:Class for classes, and skos:Concept for controlled values.